Building inspections versus strata inspections

 Strata inspection reports

-Inspecting a unit requires a different set of criteria than inspecting a house.
+Inspecting an apartment in a large complex requires a different set of criteria than inspecting a house.
 In addition to the physical condition of the unit, inspectors will examine the strata agreement itself and some of the more intangible attributes of the building in which the unit resides.

 Strata inspections look at details such as: